This page is about macrobiotic diets and cancer. There is information about

 Before you choose a therapist you should

-- Contact one of the complementary and alternative therapy organisations and ask if they have a list of reputable macrobiotic practitioners
+- Contact one of the organisations below and ask if they have a list of reputable macrobiotic practitioners

 - Ask the practitioner how many years of training they've had, how long they've worked as a practitioner and whether they have treated people with cancer before